The Future of SEO: Where We’re Headed

 What Recent Google Moves Indicate

 Recent updates are giving us clues into what we’ll need to compete at the top of the search results in the near future.
-SEO will be even more involved, more technical and more focused on architecture from the site to page level.
+SEO will be even more involved, technical, and focused on architecture from the site to page level.

-BERT and page structure.
 Google announced BERT, a deep learning algorithm, in 2019.
 BERT helps the search engine better understand the meaning of conversational queries.
 As a result, BERT allows Google to better answer queries via featured snippets in the search results.
-So website publishers will need to understand how to better structure webpages so that they can rank for featured snippets aka “position zero.”
+So website publishers will need to understand how to better structure webpages so that they can rank for featured snippets, aka “position zero.”

-Of course, there are many website builders and content creators that occasionally can do some of these things.
-But the future lies with search architects that have the skills and wisdom to put it all together.
+Of course, there are many website builders and content creators who occasionally can do some of these things.
+But the future lies with search architects who have the skills and wisdom to put it all together.

 If you’re looking for SEO solutions and would like help, request a free quote today.